ordo-pink/ordo/readme.md

   function or a value) at the moment it was defined.
 But the **onTrue** thunk will only be called when you unfold **Switch** by calling `.default`.
 - **onTrue** - a thunk with the value that should be returned if the case matched.
-Keep in mind that **Switch** will ignore the rest of the cases defined later in the chain, if the case matched.
-Even if they could also, potentially, match.
-Another thing to be aware of is that **Switch** is a lazy little.
+Keep in mind that **Switch** will ignore the rest of the cases defined later in the chain, if the case has already matched.
+Even if they could also potentially match.
+Another thing to be aware of is that **Switch** is a lazy little one.
 It does not call the **onTrue** thunk until you end the chain with the `.default` method.

 The `.default` accepts one argument: